jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 This guide assumes that you have already generated a public/private key pair.
 For step-by-step instructions on doing so, see [the IU Knowledge Base](https://kb.iu.edu/d/aews).
 {: .note}

-Public key authentication is preferred to passwords by many.
+Public key authentication is preferred to passphrases by many.
 Adding your public key to an instance with the Exosphere UI is only possible [during creation](../create_instance/#advanced-options); however, there is a workaround.

 #### Adding a Public Key Manually

-1. Access your instance's web shell or console, or by SSH using password authentication
+1. Access your instance's web shell or console, or by SSH using passphrase authentication
 2. Open up the file `/home/exouser/.ssh/authorized_keys` in the editor of your choice, for example:
     ```
     vim /home/exouser/.ssh/authorized_keys